dbow/futureplate/README.md

 ### Hot Module Replacement

+*Note: This runs "vanilla webpack HMR" since most state is in the Flux store, as recommended [here](https://github.com/reactjs/redux/pull/1455)*

 `npm run build:hot`

 Runs the `build:dev` script with HMR flag so it only compiles the server-render bundle (since the client bundle is handled by the webpack-dev-server).